vanhoangkha/Networking-fundamentals/Day30_First_Hop_Redundancy_Protocols.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/32c286ce-e042-4cda-9067-c232a210ec81)

-What happens when the configured Mặc định Gateway for Mạng HOSTS goes down ?
+What happens when the configured Default Gateway for Network HOSTS goes down ?

 What happens to the routed traffic?